GIOV4NN4EC/Pet-Adoption-Refactored/README.md

 - can:
     - search: find one specific object
-    - filter: filter all objects based on various criteria
+    - [WIP] filter: filter all objects based on various criteria